 Taxation of Life Insurance Policies in Canada

-For the purposes of Federal taxation in Canada, Old Mutual International life insurance policies and capital redemption policies are considered to be within the definition of life insurance in the Canada Income Tax Act.
+For the purposes of Federal taxation in Canada, Quilter International life insurance policies and capital redemption policies are considered to be within the definition of life insurance in the Canada Income Tax Act.

 Exempt and non-exempt life insurance policies